knah/VRCMods/README.md

    * It ignores "show avatar" as it works on a more-global level
  * All of this should be done by VRChat on their servers, once for every uploaded avatar.
 AWS Lambda pricing would be under a cent per upload.
 Alas.

+#### Extra credits
+Avatar safety is a complex and ever-evolving field, and this mod would not be as great as it is without contributions from @Requi and Ben (of ReMod fame).

 **Canny tickets**:
 * [Allow changing safety settings based on trust rank of avatar uploader, not wearer](https://feedback.vrchat.com/feature-requests/p/allow-changing-safety-settings-based-on-trust-rank-of-avatar-uploader-not-wearer) (I wanted to implement this, but it would be too API request heavy to be safe)
 * [Allow hiding all avatars made by a specific user](https://feedback.vrchat.com/feature-requests/p/allow-hiding-all-avatars-made-by-a-specific-user)